Multidrug-resistant K. pneumoniae is a leading cause of life-threatening infections, including hospital-acquired and ventilator-associated pneumonia

 Tanjore S Balganesh, President

 Combating Antibiotic-Resistant Bacteria Biopharmaceutical Accelerator (CARB-X) is a global non-profit partnership dedicated to accelerating early development antibacterial R&D to address the rising global threat of drug-resistant bacteria.
-CARB-X is led by Boston University and funding is provided by the Biomedical Advanced Research and Development Authority (BARDA), part of the Office of the Assistant Secretary for Preparedness and Response (ASPR) in the US Department of Health and Human Services, the Wellcome Trust, a global charity based in the UK working to improve health globally, Germany’s Federal Ministry of Education and Research (BMBF), the UK Department of Health and Social Care’s Global Antimicrobial Resistance Innovation Fund (GAMRIF), the Bill & Melinda Gates Foundation, with in-kind support from National Institute of Allergy and Infectious Diseases (NIAID), part of the US National Institutes of Health (NIH).
+CARB-X is led by Boston University and funding is provided by the Biomedical Advanced Research and Development Authority (BARDA), part of the Administration for Strategic Preparedness and Response (ASPR) in the US Department of Health and Human Services, the Wellcome Trust, a global charity based in the UK working to improve health globally, Germany’s Federal Ministry of Education and Research (BMBF), the UK Department of Health and Social Care’s Global Antimicrobial Resistance Innovation Fund (GAMRIF), the Bill & Melinda Gates Foundation, with in-kind support from National Institute of Allergy and Infectious Diseases (NIAID), part of the US National Institutes of Health (NIH).
 CARB-X is investing up to $480 million from 2016-2022 to support innovative antibiotics and other therapeutics, vaccines and other prevention approaches, and rapid diagnostics.
 CARB-X supports the world’s largest and most innovative pipeline of preclinical products against drug-resistant infections.
 CARB-X is headquartered at Boston University School of Law. carb-x.org/.
 Follow us on Twitter @CARB_X.

 GangaGen Biotechnologies (GBPL) is a wholly owned subsidiary of Bactoclear Holdings, Singapore.
 The company is designing and developing novel Protein Antibiotics for the treatment of bacterial infections in the high unmet medical need area of antimicrobial resistance (AMR).
 The current programmes focus on Methicillin Resistant Staphylococcus aureus (MRSA), Klebsiella pneumoniae and Acinetobacter baumannii, all of which are included in the WHO priority list of pathogens.
 Using a proprietary bioinformatics driven platform technology, novel protein antibacterials, Ectolysins® and Bacteriocins have been designed and tested.
 These are recombinantly expressed precision antibacterial proteins with novel mechanisms of action that rapidly kill targeted pathogens without altering the microbiome.
 The GangaGen portfolio includes a variety of such molecules targeting both Gram-positive and Gram-negative bacteria.
 More information can be found at www.gangagen.com and LinkedIn. https://www.linkedin.com/company/gangagen.